 - created — The date the comment was submitted.

-On phpMyAdmin the tickets table structure should look like the following:
+In phpMyAdmin, the tickets table structure should reflect the following:

-And the tickets_comments table should look like the following:
+And the tickets_comments table should reflect the following:

 3. Designing the Ticketing System with CSS3